ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

-# v2
+# Beatmap Discussion

-Modding v2 is now live on Stable (Latest), Beta, and Cutting Edge!
+Beatmap Discussion is now live on Stable (Latest), Beta, and Cutting Edge!

-## Submitting a beatmap for Modding v2
+## Submitting a beatmap for Beatmap Discussion

 ### New beatmaps

-New beatmaps submitted via the Beatmap Submission System will use Modding v2.
+New beatmaps submitted via the Beatmap Submission System will use Beatmap Discussion.
 This currently excludes Stable (Fallback).

 ### Old beatmaps

-A staff member has to move the beatmap manually to use Modding v2.
+A staff member has to move the beatmap manually to use Beatmap Discussion.
 [Ephemeral](/users/102335) is currently in charge of transferring beatmapsets.

 ### Returning to the old modding system

 You can access the old modding page by clicking on the speech bubble in the song select and selecting `Beatmap Topic` or `Quick Reply` in the beatmap editor via the `Web` menu, then clicking any selection from the list.
 You can also find it by looking in the creator's post history via their profile.

-## Accessing the Modding v2 page
+## Accessing the Beatmap Discussion page

 ### Through new.ppy.sh: